Trashpanda70/Pokemon-Game/README.md

 - Female player sprite breaks when throwing a Pokeball upon entering battle
 - Butcher does not display formatted text during transactions
 - The tent outside of Heavenly Pillar is not in the same art style as the rest of the game
-- Music changes volume when moving between Heavenly Pillar Outside and Route 18 even though it is the same music.
-It does not restart or break looping but rather just change volume
 - Music volume will reset if game is exited but the slider values in the settings will remain the same.
-I have no idea how to fix this, so I would recommend adjusting the volume of the game on your computer as opposed to in-game
+I have no idea how to fix this, so I would recommend adjusting the volume of the game on your computer as opposed to in-game.
+Note that a different glitch where the music will randomly change volume when transitioning maps is also something I do not know how to fix, but will not happen if you do not touch the volume slider in-game.
+The volume settings were provided when I started playing so it could be a problem with the essentials package or RPG Maker itself.
 - Spirit Pokemon are catchable when they should not be
 - Spirit Pokemon appear on the National Pokedex when they should not
 - Again, please let me know if there are any bugs/glitches you find that are not listed